Havana Plan Piloto

-The Havana Plan Piloto was a 1955–1958 urban proposal by Town Planning Associates, which included Paul Lester Wiener, Paul Schulz, the Catalan architect Josep Lluis Sert, and Seely Stevenson of Value & Knecht, Consulting Engineers, seeking to combine "architecture, planning, and law", in a project heavily influenced by the politics of Fulgencio Batista which in turn were dictated by his involvement with the American Mafia and their desire to augment United States tourism, and thru his architects and various designers, the modernist principles of the Congrès Internationaux d'Architecture Moderne (CIAM) and the Athens Charter.
-The Charter got its name from the location of the fourth CIAM conference in 1933, which, due to the deteriorating political situation in Russia, took place on the "in SS Patris II" bound for Athens from Marseilles.
-This conference is documented in a film commissioned by Sigfried Giedion and made by his friend László Moholy-Nagy The Charter had a significant impact on urban planning after World War II and, through Josep Lluis Sert and Paul Lester Wiener, on the proposed modernization of Havana and in an effort to erase all vestiges of the 16th-century city.
+The Havana Plan Piloto was a 1955–1958 urban proposal by Town Planning Associates, which included Paul Lester Wiener, Paul Schulz, the Catalan architect Josep Lluis Sert, and Seely Stevenson of Value & Knecht, Consulting Engineers, seeking to combine "architecture, planning, and law".
+The Charter got its name from the location of the fourth CIAM conference in 1933, which, due to the deteriorating political situation in Russia, took place on the "in SS Patris II" bound for Athens from Marseille.
+This conference is documented in a film commissioned by Sigfried Giedion and made by his friend László Moholy-Nagy.
+The Charter had a significant impact on urban planning after World War II and, through Josep Lluis Sert and Paul Lester Wiener, on the proposed modernization of Havana and in an effort to erase all vestiges of the 16th-century city.
+The plan was abandoned and was not made.

 Background

-The 20th century began with Cuba under occupation by the United States (1898–1902), and officially ended when Tomás Estrada Palma, first president of Cuba, took office on 20 May 1902.
+The 20th century began with Cuba under occupation by the United States (1898–1902), which officially ended when Tomás Estrada Palma, first president of Cuba, took office on 20 May 1902.

 During the Republican Period, from 1902 to 1959, Havana saw a new era of development.
 Cuba recovered from the devastation of war to become a prosperous country: "Cuba ranked fifth in the hemisphere in per capita income, third in life expectancy, second in per capita ownership of automobiles and telephones, first in the number of television sets per inhabitant.
 The literacy rate, 76%, was the fourth-highest in Latin America.
 Cuba ranked 11th in the world in the number of doctors per capita.
 Many private clinics and hospitals provided services for the poor.
 Cuba's income distribution compared favorably with that of other Latin American societies.
 A thriving middle class held the promise of prosperity and social mobility."
 Apartment buildings to accommodate the new middle class, and mansions for the well to do were built at a fast pace.

 Numerous luxury hotels, casinos, and nightclubs were constructed during the 1930s to serve Havana's burgeoning tourist industry, which greatly benefited by the U.S. prohibition on alcohol from 1920 to 1933.
 In the 1930s, organized crime characters were not unaware of Havana's nightclub and casino life, and they made their inroads in the city.
 Santo Trafficante Jr. took the roulette wheel at the Sans Souci Cabaret, Meyer Lansky directed the Hotel Habana Riviera, with Lucky Luciano at the Hotel Nacional Casino.
 At the time, Havana became an exotic capital with numerous activities ranging from private clubs, marinas, Grand Prix car racing, musical shows, and parks and promenades.
 It was also the favorite destination of sex tourism and gambling.